 • A region profile is a graph that gives a global view of the memory usage by showing the total number of bytes allocated in regions and on the stack as a function of time.
-In the graph, regions that arise from the same letregion ρ in e end expression are collected into one colored band, labelled ρ .
+In the graph, regions that arise from the same letregion $\rho$ in e end expression are collected into one colored band, labelled $\rho$ .
 The region variables that label bands are always global or letregion-bound, never formal region parameters.

-• An object profile is a graph that, for a particular region, shows the objects allocated in the region, with one coloured band for each allocation point in the region-annotated program1.
-Each allocation point is annotated with a program point, which is a unique number that identifies the allocation.2 To inspect region-annotated programs with program points, pass the MLKit compiler the option -print_program_points in addition to the option -print_call_explicit_expression, say.3
+• An object profile is a graph that, for a particular region, shows the objects allocated in the region, with one coloured band for each allocation point in the region-annotated program.
+Each allocation point is annotated with a program point, which is a unique number that identifies the allocation.
+To inspect region-annotated programs with program points, pass the MLKit compiler the option -print\program\points in addition to the option -print\call\explicit\expression, say.

-1Every occurrence of an at in the region-annotated program is an allocation point.
+&lt;sup>1Every occurrence of an at in the region-annotated program is an allocation point.